nats-io/nats-kafka/README.md

 ## Overview

 The bridge runs as a single process with a configured set of connectors mapping a Kafka topic to a NATS subject or a NATS streaming channel.
 Connectors can also map the opposite direction from NATS to Kafka.
 Each connector is a one-way bridge.

 Connectors share a NATS connection and an optional connection to the NATS streaming server. **Connectors each create a connection to Kafka, subject to TCP connection sharing in the underlying library**

 Message values in Kafka are mapped to message bodies in NATS.

 Messages coming from NATS to Kafka can have their key set in a variety of ways, see [Configuration](docs/config.md).
 Messages coming from Kafka will have their key ignored.

 Request-reply is not supported.

 The bridge is [configured with a NATS server-like format](docs/config.md), in a single file and uses the NATS logger.

 An [optional HTTP/HTTPS endpoint](docs/monitoring.md) can be used for monitoring.

-## Todo

-* Integrate with travis and coveralls

 ## Documentation